 “There’s evidence the symptoms have been with us since the beginning of time. ...
 Thousands of years ago, ancient physicians and philosophers were writing about the impact of the changing seasons on mood.”

 To seek relief, some people turn to dietary supplements such as St. John’s wort, vitamin D and melatonin.
-But little research has been done in this area, and there’s limited evidence they provide any benefit, the National Center for Complementary and Integrative Health said this month.
+But little research has been done in this area, and there’s limited evidence they provide any benefit, the National Center for Complementary and Integrative Health said.